wazuh/wazuh-documentation/source/user-manual/kibana-app/getting-started/connect-kibana-app.rst

     # systemctl restart wazuh-api
     # service wazuh-api restart

 4. Fill in the Username and Password fields with the credentials you created in the previous step.
-Enter ``http://MANAGER_IP`` for the URL where ``MANAGER_IP`` is the real IP address of the Wazuh server and enter "55000" for the Port.
+Enter ``http://MANAGER_IP`` for the URL where ``MANAGER_IP`` is the real IP address of the Wazuh manager and enter "55000" for the Port.

   .. image:: ../../../images/kibana-app/settings/add-api.png
     :align: center